PZ Averaging EA

 - Let the EA take care of the rest

-The averaging settings control the recovery process once a trade has gone against you.
-You can customize amount of trades, spacing in pips between trades, spacing increment in pips for each trade, lotsize multiplier for each additional trade and profit target for the recovery process.
+- Averaging Settings - The averaging settings control the recovery process once a trade has gone against you.
+You can customize amount of trades, spacing in pips between trades and profit target for the recovery process.

 Things to keep in mind

 - The EA needs just one initial trade on each direction.
 Buy, sell, or both at the same time.